wacv1686/HANet/README.md

 # HANet

-## Description
+## Contributions

-Previous video-based human pose estimation methods have shown promising results by leveraging aggregated features of consecutive frames.
-However, most approaches compromise accuracy to mitigate jitter or do not sufficiently comprehend the temporal aspects of human motion.
-Furthermore, occlusion increases uncertainty between consecutive frames, which results in unsmooth results.
-To address these problems, we design an architecture that exploits the keypoints' kinematic features with the following components.
-First, we effectively capture the temporal features by leveraging individual keypoint's velocity and acceleration.
-Second, the proposed hierarchical transformer encoder aggregates spatio-temporal dependencies and refines the 2D or 3D input pose estimated from existing estimators.
-Finally, we provide an online cross-supervision between the refined input pose generated from the encoder and the final pose from our decoder to enable joint optimization.
-We demonstrate comprehensive results and validate the effectiveness of our model in various tasks: 2D pose estimation, 3D pose estimation, body mesh recovery, and sparsely annotated multi-human pose estimation.
+- We propose a novel approach HANet that utilizes thekeypoints’ kinematic features, following the laws ofphysics.
+Our method addresses temporal issues withthese proposed features, effectively mitigates the jitter,and becomes robust to occlusion.

+- We propose a hierarchical transformer encoder that incorporates multi-scale spatio-temporal attention.
+We use multi-scale feature maps, i.e., leverage all layers’ attention maps, and improve performance on benchmarks that provide sparse supervision.

+- We propose online mutual learning that enables joint optimization between refined input poses and final poses, which chooses an online learning target by their training losses.

+- We conduct extensive experiments on large datasets and demonstrate that our framework improves performance on tasks: 2D pose estimation, 3D pose estimation, body mesh recovery, and sparsely-annotated multi-human 2D pose estimation.

 ## Getting Started